 agreements made with regard to the Financing, consisting of the provision of a Loan.

-Agreement: the agreement concluded by LBDF BV and the Province of Limburg
+Agreement: the revised agreement concluded by LBDF BV and the Province of Limburg

 to operate the Limburg Business Development Fund.

 Proof of Concept Fund: a component of the Limburg Business Development Fund.
 Proof of Principle Fund: a component of the Limburg Business Development Fund.
-Province: the Province of Limburg

 Risk Capital: equity provided to a Target Enterprise through

 the acquisition of shares in the Target Enterprise, whether by virtue of Conversion or not.

 Seed Fund: a component of the Limburg Business Development Fund.
-Class A Shareholders’ Meeting: the meeting of holders of Class A shares in LBDF BV.

 Regulation: Commission Regulation (EU) No 651/2014 of 17 June

-2014, declaring certain categories of aid compatible with the internal market in application of Articles 107 and 108 of the Treaty (the 'General Block Exemption Regulation' or 'GBER'), or any substituting regulation(s), in which the definitions under the Regulation contained in this Article 1.1 are automatically amended in accordance with such substituting regulation(s).
+2014, as amended by Commission Regulation (EU) No 2017/1084 of June 14th 2017, declaring certain categories of aid compatible with the internal market in application of Articles 107 and 108 of the Treaty (the 'General Block Exemption Regulation' or 'GBER'), or any substituting regulation(s), in which the definitions under the Regulation contained in this Article 1.1 are automatically amended in accordance with such substituting regulation(s).

-Any references to articles are references to articles of these Financing Regulations, except where expressly referring to another document.
+Any references to articles are references to articles of these Financing Regulations, except where explicitly referring to another document.

 In case of a contradiction between these Financing Regulations, and the LBDF Fund Plan, these Financing Regulations prevail.